spacelift-io/user-documentation/docs/concepts/configuration/environment.md

 The concept of environment variables is instinctively understood by all programmers.
 It's represented as a key-value mapping available to all processes running in a given environment.
 Both with Pulumi and Terraform, environment variables are frequently used to configure providers.
 Additionally, when prefixed with `TF_VAR_` they are used in Terraform to [use environment variables as Terraform ](https://www.terraform.io/docs/configuration/variables.html#environment-variables)_input variables_.

-{% hint style="info" %}
+!!! info
     Spacelift does not provide a dedicated mechanism of defining [Terraform input variables](https://www.terraform.io/docs/language/values/variables.html) because the combination of `TF_VAR_` environment variables and mounted files should cover all use cases without the need to introduce an extra entity.
-{% endhint %}

 Adding an environment variable is rather straightforward - don't worry yet about the visibility (difference between _plain_ and _secret_ variables).
 This is described in a [separate section](environment.md#a-note-on-visibility):